 By Ryan on January 5th, 2018

-Are you burnt out on wearing a suit?
+Are you burnt out on wearing a suit or tuxedo?
 Hopefully, not forever!
 But if you are looking for something a little different for the moment, here are some alternatives to the standard suit that you can consider.

 This is a more casual alternative to the 2-piece men’s suit that can trace its origins back to sporting events like hunting and other activities in the English countryside.
 Therefore, there’s usually a center vent on the back for mobility.
 Today, this is partly why a center vent can be deemed “too casual” for fancy events, and side vents preferred.